Luigian/Php_Piscine/day06/README.md

 <img src="../resources/images/basics.png" width="430"><img src="../resources/images/mendeleiev.png" width="430"><img src="../resources/images/doft.png" width="430"><img src="../resources/images/menu.png" width="430">

-# Day 00 - Piscine_Php
+# Day 06 - Piscine_Php

-### HTML and CSS
+### PHP - OOP

-This day was about learning how to create elements in HTML and give style with CSS to fictional web pages with re-directional links, tables, images, shrink responsiveness and drop down menus.
+This day we learned about how to implement object-oriented programming (OOP) in PHP.
+The excercises guided us to create a small program to display 3D graphics.
+Each class covered one graphic aspect: color, dots, lines, matrixes, camera and texture.
+We learned about attributes and methods (static, dynamic, public and private), instances and proper class documentation.